pranav1211/Musictomyears/Readme.md

             -> added 3 songs.

-The Wordchanger file - As the name might give a hint, it is a code i wrote that helps automate the process of creating the html and javascript code for the site.
+The Wordchanger file :-
+    ->As the name might give a hint, it is a code i wrote that helps automate the process of creating the html and javascript code for the site.
         -> The first version i inputted names of class,div,title,audio file to help generate the code.
         -> The second version i wrote code that was able to grab the first letter of each word that helped in creating the id for the elements.
         -> The third and latest version is where i input the name of the file, the audio number and how many words is the title of the song.
         -> I plan to keep upgrading features to make the process seamless, I plan to make it so that with only 1 input it can help generate the code.